Why We Love Ravenglass and Muncaster (And You Should Too!)

 After your exertions there are plenty of accessible cafes, pubs and restaurants to suit all tastes.

-Now you can easily explore the Station, the trains, the shop, the cafe, the museum – all accessible with toilets as well.
+Now you can easily explore the Station, the trains, the shop, the cafe, and the museum.
+All of which are accessible with toilets.
 This used to be a proper working line taking miners a few miles inland to their work.
 It’s now a tourist route all the way with accessible carriages on the trains.

 Get a ticket then enjoy the beautiful scenic route which has several stops you can explore, particularly at the end of the line where you have to get off while they swap the locomotive from one end to the other before the return trip.
 You can explore for as long as you want and catch a later train.
 If you’re lucky you will see foxes, badgers and rabbits together with a wealth of bird life along the route.